LANDMINES

 Without landmines agricultural production could more than double in both Afghanistan and Cambodia.
 In Libya 27% of the total arable land is unusable due to mines left behind from World War Two, over 50 years ago.

 Landmines are indiscriminate weapons by nature: they do not distinguish between a soldier's footstep and a child's footstep.
-Landmines maim and kill approximately 15,000 - 20,000 people every year, a third of which are children.
-80% of them are civilians.
-They impact every aspect of human life including the ability for refugees to return to their homes.
+Landmines maim and kill thousands of people every year, a third of which are children.
+Eighty percent of victims are civilians.
+Landmines impact every aspect of human life including the ability for refugees to return to their homes.

 Humanitarian organizations and peacekeepers have raced against time to stabilize former war zones but instead have found themselves penned in and logistically paralyzed by millions of hidden killers.
 The terrible irony of modern day peacekeeping for United States troops is that their lives are sometimes threatened by landmines manufactured, sold and shipped out from their own nation a generation ago.